taecontrol/moonguard-docs/docs/installation.md

 Clone the [MoonGuard Repository](https://github.com/teacontrol/moonguard)

-Once you have clone it, in your `composer.json` of your project add the **repository** key:
+Once you have clone it, update the `composer.json` of your project:
+**repository** key:

 ```json